Abiton198/diabetes_data_analysis/README.md

 (ii) Descriptive Statistics: Calculating key summary statistics (mean, median, standard deviation, etc.).
 (iii) Distribution of Target Variable: Visualizing the distribution of the diabetes outcome using pie-chart plot.

-4. Data Cleaning
+# Data Cleaning

-Data used from Kaggle, after exploration it is seen as noisy, need for removing unneccessary data befor analysing or modelling.
-I have used functions for clarity, usability and in the following :
+Data used from Kaggle, after exploration process it is seen as noisy,and the need for removing, renaming, and dropping some unneccessary data before analysing further or use it for modelling in machine learning projects.
+I have used functions for clarity, code re-usability and scalability in the following :

-(i)
+(i) Handling Missing Values: Missing values can affect the quality of analysis, and even affect the quality of a model.
+All missing values in this instance are handled and checked.
+(ii) Handling Duplicates: The data was checked for any duplicates so that data will not give any bias outcome.

+# Feature Engeneering

+# Usage

+Load Data: Use pd.read_csv() to load the dataset.
+Clean Data: Use the handle_missing_values() function to address missing data.
+Feature Engineering: Categorize columns such as Patient_Age using categorize_age().
+Visualize Data: Create histograms or pie charts for insights.